DanielSwift1992/veritas-core/README.md

 The project contains **numerical demos** and **Lean proofs** for each correspondence.
-The continuous-integration pipeline executes all numeric demos plus a Lean compilation test; it fails if any `sorry` or несогласованный тег статуса встретится в коде или YAML.
+The continuous-integration pipeline executes all numeric demos plus a Lean compilation test; it fails if any `sorry` or an out-of-sync status tag is found in source or YAML.